 This proclamation would be to request your Governor or Mayor to proclaim September 23-27, 2019 as U.S. National Health IT Week.

-Typically, HIMSS chapters and other organizations request a proclamation to celebrate their State Advocacy Day and/or U.S. National Health IT Week (www.healthitweek.org).
+Typically, HIMSS Chapters and U.S. National Health IT Week Partners request a proclamation to celebrate their State Advocacy Day and/or U.S. National Health IT Week (www.healthitweek.org).

 Why request a proclamation?

 - Brings awareness to your Chapter’s or organization’s efforts